 Inflammation comes in different shapes and sizes.
 Generally, the causes of inflammation vary and depend on a number of factors.
 Among these factors are low cortisol, trauma, sugar, grains, vegetable oil, alcohol, dairy, MSG, excessive protein, excessive cooked food, and high alkalinity.

 When you have low cortisol, your body doesn’t have enough anti-inflammatory capabilities.
-Too much sugar leads to insulin resistance, in which inflammation is one common manifestation.
+Too much sugar leads to Fat Storing Hormone resistance, in which inflammation is one common manifestation.

 Grains that contain gluten triggers inflammation in the gut.
 High alkalinity causes allergies.
 Vegetable oils like corn, soy, safflower, and sunflower oil contain high levels of Omega-6, which is also present in many commercial dairy products.
 Monosodium glutamate, popularly known as the MSG, is a neurotoxin that enhances the flavors of food.